 The Brightspace online learning environment and McGraw-Hill Connect play an integral role throughout this course.
-All coursework will be submitted in Connect.
+All coursework will be submitted in Connect with the exception of the Microsoft Excel labs, which are submitted directly in Brightspace.
 The course syllabus, instructor information, and general gradebook will be provided in Brightspace.
 Individual activities are directly linked in Brightspace as well so that the course follows a linear approach.
+You will be able to access every course activity from within the "Content" link on the course navigation bar.